ignite/cli/docs/configure/reference.md

 ## `genesis`

 Use to overwrite values in `genesis.json` in the data directory to test different values in development environments.
-See [3 Genesis Parameters](./3-Configure-a-Blockchain/3-Genesis-Parameters.html).
+See [Genesis Parameters](./genesis.md).